Build Trauma-Informed Skills Today

 Build personal resilience

-The training applies adaptive leadership theory to help educators build their own resilience and skills to support students.
+The training applies adaptive leadership theory to help educators & supportive adults build their own resilience and skills to support children and youth.

 • Focus on diversity, equity, and inclusion